 “Kids First” Service

 the first Sunday of every month at 9:30am

 This service is specifically geared towards families with young children.
 Kid-friendly props and prayers help kids stay engaged while worshipping.
-They also learn age appropriate hymns, as well as sign language to go along with the words.
+Kids also learn age-appropriate hymns, as well as sign language to go along with the lyrics.
 This shorter service helps children to learn more about church and about God while having opportunities to help play an active part in worship.

 We’re glad to have children be a part of the service and appreciate any joyful (or not-so-joyful) noise that they’d like to contribute!
 However, there is a nursery area equipped with a bathroom and changing table if parents or guardians need to step out of the service with their child.
 The nursery is hooked into the sound system so you’ll still be able to hear what is going on in the sanctuary while you attend to your little one.

 Children are important members of our church community in their own right.
 And we always strive to listen and learn what our members need in order to nurture their faith and grow into closer relationship with God.
 If your child has any particular needs or interests, please let us know!
 Contact us at firstname.lastname@example.org.

 In the Episcopal Church, anyone who was baptized with water in the name of the Father, and of the Son, and of the Holy Spirit may take Holy Communion.
 That includes children of any age who have the ability to receive.
 Children who are not baptized or whose parents would prefer they didn’t take communion may come up to the altar to receive a blessing.

 What happens if my child cries/is rambunctious during the service?

 Children often make a joyful noise unto the Lord in ways that adults may not.
 Children are always welcome in worship however they choose to participate!
 We also have a nursery which is filled with fun toys and has speakers connected to the microphones in the sanctuary, so you’ll hear everything going on in the service.
 Do whatever is most comfortable for you and your little one–we’re here to support you!